cjdoris/julia-downgrade-compat-action/README.md

 **Easy-peasy checking of compat lower bounds in your Julia package.**

+Did you set your compat entries a long time ago?
+Are you sure they are still accurate?

 This GitHub action does one simple thing: it modifies Project.toml so that that oldest compatible versions of dependencies get installed, instead of the newest.
 When used as part of a testing workflow, this can check that your compat lower bounds are correct.